sourcegraph/about/blogposts/introducing-sourcegraph-server-2-6.md

 published: true
 ---

-We’re excited to announce Sourcegraph Server 2.6, with tons of new features and improvements to help your team build better software.
+We’re excited to announce Sourcegraph 2.6, with tons of new features and improvements to help your team build better software.
 Search for and jump directly to symbols, search for the code you need more quickly, and set up Sourcegraph to search across all of your code--all available now.
 This release also comes with big improvements to configuration and authentication.

 Sourcegraph gives your team code search and intelligence across all of your code--even up to 10,000s of repositories.
 It runs securely in your own network, takes 5 minutes to install, and is free to use (with paid upgrades starting at $5/user/month).

-Ready to install or upgrade? **[Install Sourcegraph Server 2.6](/docs/server)**
+Ready to install or upgrade? **[Install Sourcegraph 2.6](https://docs.sourcegraph.com)**

-**Key highlights of Sourcegraph Server 2.6:**
+**Key highlights of Sourcegraph 2.6:**
 * [Symbol search for 75+ languages](#symbol-search-for-75-languages)
 * [Improved configuration flow](#improved-configuration-flow)
 * [Language search filter](#language-search-filter)